-I use Espree Hypo-Allergenic Shampoo as a base.
+I use Top Performance Fresh Pet Shampoo as a base, and Espree Luxury Remoisturizer to condition.
 I also use South Bark’s Blueberry Facial for faces, as it is very gentle and tear-free.
-I have a whitening shampoo that I use for lighter-coated breeds as well.

 Do you require vaccinations?

-I do not require proof of vaccinations, however Texas state law mandates that your dog be up-to-date on his/her rabies vaccination.
-I do have every new client sign a waver stating that their dog is up to date.
+I do not require proof of vaccinations, however I do have every new client sign a waver stating that their dog is up to date.

 Do you use muzzles?